kawogi/minetest/doc/compiling/README.md

         SemiDebug              - Partially optimized debug build
-        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_CURL=ON             - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http
-    ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds
+        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds